TreefortreesofDOOM/MMweb/mm-app/docs/registrationFlow.md

     H -->|Invitation| I[Invited Exhibition]
 ```

-## 1. Registration & Initial Onboarding [⚠️]
+## 1. Registration & Initial Onboarding [✅]

 This section focuses on minimizing friction during the initial signup process while collecting essential information.
 The goal is to get users into the platform quickly while ensuring they understand their role options and immediate available features.
 We prioritize a streamlined experience by deferring non-essential settings and preferences to later stages.

 **Current Implementation Status:**
-The core authentication system is fully implemented using Supabase, with email verification and basic access control in place.
-The registration flow includes essential form fields and validation, but requires additional features like terms acceptance and progress persistence.
-Role selection UI and automated role management are pending implementation.
+The core authentication system is fully implemented using Supabase, with basic access control in place.
+The registration flow includes essential form fields and validation, with terms acceptance and role selection implemented.
+Email verification is optional and no longer blocks the registration flow.

 **Key Improvements Needed:**
-1. Consolidate Terms & Privacy acceptance into a single checkbox with modal view
+1. ~~Consolidate Terms & Privacy acceptance into a single checkbox with modal view~~ [✅]
-2. Implement progress persistence for partial registrations
+2. ~~Implement progress persistence for partial registrations~~ [✅]
-3. Move role selection to end of signup or post-registration
+3. ~~Move role selection to end of signup or post-registration~~ [✅]
-4. Add visual role comparison with progressive disclosure of advanced features
+4. ~~Add visual role comparison with progressive disclosure of advanced features~~ [✅]

 ### A. Authentication System [✅]
 1. Supabase Auth Integration